-- your passion for, and knowledge of, the intended plan of study using the language of the field;
+- your passion for, and knowledge of, your intended plan of study using the language of the field;

 - your intended program, area of study, research interest(s), and desired advisor (if applicable);

-- experience you can bring to the department, including any professional and/or presentation experience;
+- the experience you can bring to the department, including any professional and/or presentation experience;

-- skills that can help you succeed such as research, leadership, or publication experience.
+- the skills that will help you succeed, such as research, leadership, or publication experience.

-The Personal Statement (2,000 character limit, including spaces) allows you to tell your story and your experiences that have shaped your life, and can provide:
+The Personal Statement (2,000 character limit, including spaces) allows you to tell your story and specify the experiences that have shaped your life, and can provide:

 - details on what is unique about you;